 The Alliance for Automotive Innovation, Washington, D.C., which represents companies that manufacture almost 99% of autos and light trucks in the United States, announced that it is actively and voluntarily getting behind the manufacture of electric vehicles in a big way.
-This is now a priority, rather than making attempts, as it had in the past, to slow their growth.
+This is now a priority, when in the past, it had made attempts to slow their growth.

 A report published by Wood Mackenzie, Annapolis, Md., provides some additional perspective on this trend and some implications for electrical contractors.